baocin/am/api-docker-contract.md

 Every service MUST include a `test.sh` script in the root directory that tests all major endpoints using curl commands.
 This script should be executable and provide clear pass/fail feedback.

 #### test.sh Template

+**IMPORTANT**: All test scripts MUST print the actual curl command output for visibility and debugging purposes.
+Each test should show both the command being executed and its response.

 ```bash
 #!/bin/bash